Home » Side Dishes » Roasted Honeynut squash with maple pecans

 Image for Pinterest.

-I hope you love this roasted Honeynut squash as much as we do!
+I hope you love this roasted Honeynut squash recipe as much as we do!
 Please consider rating and/or commenting.

 Your shares help this site to grow and I appreciate it so much.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.